PGR Visiting student policy

 Application & admission procedures

-Potential PGR supervisors are expected to have already discussed the visiting arrangements with the applicant before proceeding with the EUCLID registration.
+Visiting PGR students must have made an application and completed admissions procedures before commencing their period of visitation.
+Potential supervisors of visiting PGR students are expected to have already discussed the visiting arrangements with the applicant before proceeding with the EUCLID registration.
 Staff involved in the recruitment of visiting research students need to contact the Graduate School with the following information:

 - student name, gender and email address